bolt/docs/docs/installation/install-sftp.md

 ```

 These are the folders that contain all of the Bolt code, resources and other
 files.
-Most of them are placed outside of the so-called webroot.
+Most of them are placed outside of the so-called web root.
 Only the
 folder `public/` needs to be accessible in the browser.

 To do this, configure your webserver to use the `public/` folder as the
-webroot.
+web root.
 For more information about this, see the pages on configuring
 [Apache][apache] or [Nginx][nginx].

 If you bump into trouble setting this up, or you have no access to